trustyai-explainability/odh-trustyai-demos/README.md

 # OpenDataHub TrustyAI Demos
 This repo contains a variety of demos showcasing TrustyAI's capabilities within Open Data Hub.

+**Caveat**: Tthe material in these demo is tested to work on OpenDataHub, there is no guarantee or expectation that the demos will work on Red Hat OpenShift AI.

 ## Contents
 1) [Installing OpenDataHub and TrustyAI](1-Installation/README.md): How to install Open Data Hub and TrustyAI on your cluster.
 2) [Bias Monitoring](2-BiasMonitoring/README.md): How to use TrustyAI to examine your deployed models for unfair biases.